 - 8T wasabi mayo to spread

-To make the burgers place a third of the salmon plus all the other burger ingredients in the Breville Control Grip with chopper attachment and blend until you have a thick paste.
+To make the burgers place a third of the salmon plus all the other burger ingredients in the Breville Control Grip with chopper attachment (or small food processor) and blend until you have a thick paste.

-Finely chop of the remainder of the salmon into very small dice and mix this with the paste.
+Finely chop off the remainder of the salmon into very small dice and mix this with the paste.